ADGScribe.ai: AI Medical Scribe

 Patients

-Patient detail — health status, upcoming appointments, and forms in one view.
+Patient detail: health status, upcoming appointments, and forms surfaced together.

 Appointments